 Facebook Lead Ads can be also effectively used to collect leads who simply want to learn more information about a topic.
 People who click on “Learn more” will usually receive email communication or will be directed to a landing page.

 The leads you will collect through your created campaign will be stored on your Facebook page and all the contact details can be downloaded in CSV format.

 With manual work, it is difficult to email or sends an SMS or a call right when the lead comes in.
 Considering that 76% of people expect to receive an email immediately after subscribing to a service, and companies that respond instantly to leads are 7 times more likely to convert them into sales, the lack of automation can reduce the effectiveness of your marketing campaign.

 However, there are different tools that can help to solve this issue to synchronize all your leads library in your CRM software or your mail provider.
-Leadsbridge provides Facebook Lead Ads integrations to 360+ CRM and email providers.
+Leadsbridge provides Facebook Lead Ads integrations to 360+ CRM and email providers such as the followings:

 For example, you can connect your Facebook Lead Ads with HubSpot through Leadsbridge.
 Watch the video here.